microsoft/PartnerResources/_docs/Skilling/Teams Academy/pages/meetings.md

  - meetings
 ---

-# Microsoft Teams Academy - Client & Devices
+# Microsoft Teams Academy - Meetings

 Welcome to the workshop template.
 Please see the other workshops for examples of using headers, footers, and other callouts.